 These kinds of hair highlights are strictly recommended not to be tried at home.
 Because there are 100 ways it can go wrong and only five ways it can go right.

-Tips of your hair are highlighted with some colour to give a touch of multi-dimensional look to your hair.
+Tips of your hair are highlighted with some color to give a touch of multi-dimensional look to your hair.

-Frosting usually suits people with short hair cuts.
-The perfect example would be hairstyles of those cute boy bands of the ’90s.
+Frosting usually suits people with short haircuts.
+The perfect example would be the hairstyles of those cute boy bands of the ’90s.
 Gotcha.